RationAI/xopat/docs/web/image_server_deployment.md

 The first thing, to have working xOpat instance is to have deployed image server.
 We will use our own from rationAI - [WSI-Service](https://github.com/RationAI/WSI-Service)

+!!! note
+    If you already have your own Image Server deployed, you can skip this part.

 1. Download some WSI test slides.
 Test data can be found on [openslide.org](https://openslide.org)

     !!! note